Simatwa/sqlite3-cli-manager/README.md

 <a href="https://github.com/Simatwa/sqlite3-cli-manager/releases"><img src="https://img.shields.io/github/release-date/Simatwa/sqlite3-cli-manager?label=Release date&logo=github" alt="release date"></img></a>
 </p>

-Python tool designed to interact with SQLite databases via command-line interface
+This tool is designed to interact with SQLite databases via command-line interface.
+Other than just issuing the sql staments by yourself, you can let AI generate sql statements based on your prompt.

 # Pre-requisite